ZoneIn Privacy Policy

 California rights under CCPA / CPRA

 ZoneIn does not sell personal information.
 ZoneIn does not share personal information for cross-context behavioral advertising.
-ZoneIn does not use sensitive personal information for purposes that require a right to limit under CCPA/CPRA, unless this policy is updated to say otherwise.
+ZoneIn does not use sensitive personal information for purposes that require a right to limit under CCPA/CPRA, unless this policy says otherwise.

 Authorized agents